VeronikaRuliskova/help/docs/order-form.md

 To activate an order form:
 1. Go to the second step of Smart SMS campaign
-2. Activate [request order](offer-options.md#request-order), the order form pops up at the end of the offer window
+2. Activate [Request order](offer-options.md#request-order), the order form pops up at the end of the offer window
 3. Click Edit
 4. Change the form headline
-5. Select items you want to include in your order form and translate them accordingly
+5. Select items you want to include in your order form and label/translate them accordingly
 6. Select whether an item is required to be filled
 7. Click Show preview to make sure your order form is correct
 8. Click Save as new